solana-validators/solana-validator-guidebook/docs/solana-introduction/what-do-i-need-to-know.md

 # What Do I Need to Know and Do?

-Operating a validator or a rpc nodes requires the following:
+Operating a consensus validator or RPC nodes requires the following:

 * Computer hardware and a fast internet connection
     * You can find a list of hardware requirements [here](https://docs.solana.com/running-validator/validator-reqs)
     * Solana helps facilitate data center server rentals through the [solana server program](https://solana.foundation/server-program)
 * Knowledge of the linux terminal
 * Ubuntu system administration
     * Accessing your machine via ssh and scp
     * Installing software (potentially installing from source)